flatpak/flat-manager/README.md

 The publish hook runs in the build directory before a build is published to a main repository.
 It can modify the build, for example by rewriting the appstream files in the commits.
+It receives the `FLAT_MANAGER_IS_REPUBLISH` environment variable, which is `true` if the publish was triggered by the republish endpoint or `false` if the publish is part of a build.
+If the publish is part of the build, the hook also receives the `FLAT_MANAGER_BUILD_ID` environment variable.

 Check scripts are run after a build is uploaded.
 Builds may not be published unless all checks have passed.
 The check is marked as failed